apache/yunikorn-site/docs/api/scheduler.md

 **Code** : `200 OK`

+**Deprecated**:

+`uuid` has been deprecated, would be removed from below response in next major release 1.5.0.
+Instead, `AllocationID` can be used.

 **Content examples**

 In the example below there are three allocations belonging to two applications, one with a pending request.